 Vacuum as much dust as possible from the lampshade with the brush attachment of your vacuum cleaner.
 When vacuuming, always vacuum with the pleats.
 Move the vacuum up and down the lampshade rather than around its circumference, as this makes cleaning pleats much easier.
 If your lampshade has beads or other accessories, you can vacuum them by placing a nylon stocking over your vacuum cleaner hose.
 This trick allows dirt to get sucked into the vacuum without pulling your decorative trim in along with it.

 Remove any trim from the lampshade, such as beads or contrasting braiding, if possible.

-Add one-half scoop or cap-full of silk laundry detergent to the water and mix in until suds form on the surface of the water.
-Silk laundry detergent is designed to use with silk and other delicate fabrics to prevent staining, watermarks, color fading or other problems that may occur with a regular detergent.
-You can also use a detergent designed for delicate fabrics for similar effectiveness.
-Submerge the lampshade into the water.
+Fill a large container or your bathtub with enough lukewarm water to submerge the lampshade.
+Add one-half scoop or cap-full of silk laundry detergent to the water, and mix until suds form on the surface of the water.
+Designed to work with silk and other delicate fabrics, silk laundry detergent prevents staining, watermarks, color fading or other problems that may occur with a regular detergent.
+You can use any detergent designed for delicate fabrics for similar effectiveness.

 Dip a clean white washcloth into your soapy water, and spot clean any stains you find on the lampshade.
 Gently dab at the stain with the washcloth, absorbing as much of it as possible.
 Never rub stains, because this may cause them to spread.

 Always use a white washcloth for this task to avoid accidentally transferring dye from your washcloth to the lampshade.

 For tough stains, apply glycerin to the silk; let it sit for 30 minutes, <ahref="https: www.pandasilk.com="" how-to-get-stains-out-of-silk-fabric="" "=""> </ahref="https:>and then rinse the area with warm water.